-AQUACEL® foam dressing is designed to protect against skin breakdown caused by friction or moisture.
+AQUACEL[®] Foam dressing is designed to protect against skin breakdown caused by excess moisture, friction or shear force.

 Skin Protection

 If skin is exposed to excess moisture, it may become excoriated, macerated, denuded or broken (Figure 5).
 Perspiration, faeces and urine are all common sources of excess moisture, with the corrosive nature of urinary and faecal incontinence potentially leading to chemical damage and skin breakdown.
 In the case of sacral pressure ulcers, the importance of protecting the skin from urinary and faecal incontinence is well documented.1 Although moisture on the skin does not directly cause pressure ulcers, it softens or macerates the skin, making it more susceptible to damage from friction or shear.14